hornc/CTBASIC/README.md

 The CTBASIC machine I/O conventions are as follows:

-1) Byte strings can be encoded and recognised within the datastring:
+1) Byte strings can be encoded and recognised within the data-string:
-   * 8 bit bytes are encoded within a 10 bit dataframe with a start-bit `1` and end-bit `0`.
+   * 8 bit bytes are encoded within a 10 bit data-frame with start-bit `1` and end-bit `0`.
-   * A string is a series of 10-bit frames begining with the [ASCII C0](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) `STX` character (0x02), and terminated by the `ETX` character (0x03).
+   * A string is a series of 10-bit frames beginning with the [ASCII C0](https://en.wikipedia.org/wiki/C0_and_C1_control_codes) `STX` character (0x02), and terminated by the `ETX` character (0x03).
-   * When a valid string is completed, (i.e. the stop-bit `0` of the `ETX` is appended to the right of the datastring) the complete string is sent to output.
+   * When a valid string is completed, (i.e. the stop-bit `0` of the `ETX` is appended to the right of the data-string) the complete string is sent to output.

 2) Output is a serial byte-stream, with flexible destinations.
    * The CTBASIC language has drawing commands which when compiled produce serial byte output that can be recognised by [Tektronix 4010/4](https://en.wikipedia.org/wiki/Tektronix_4010) compatible terminals.